 TCD Well Test Kits

 Teton Conservation District (TCD) sells well test kits by appointment at our office at 420 W. Pearl Ave. in Jackson.
-Schedule an appointment with David Lee, Water Resources Specialist: 307-733-2110 or david@tetonconservation.org.
+Schedule an appointment with David Lee, Water Resources Specialist: 307-733-2110 (ext.
+3) or david@tetonconservation.org.
+We are a field -based office so at times staff are out of the office.
+To ensure that we are available when you stop by, please reach out to us and schedule a ten-minute appointment.

 Frequently asked questions